 When you’re reading tech news it can be hard to understand the big picture, and why things develop the way they do.
-It’s not always clear how technologies such as speech recognition will fit into our world; especially for those who are used to texting and typing.
+It’s not always clear how technologies such as voice recognition will fit into our world; especially for those who are used to texting and typing.
 But, there are pressures on developers to keep moving forward with the technology in new directions.
-Here are a few speech recognition technology uses that we see today; including the latest developments for accessibility, business, and entertainment.
+Here are a few voice recognition technology uses that we see today; including the latest developments for accessibility, business, and entertainment.

-Accessibility and Speech Recognition
+Accessibility and Voice Recognition

 The main understood benefit of voice recognition technology is to enable people with visual impairments to use navigate computers.
-As computers’ natural language processing gets more sophisticated and the online databases increases, speech recognition technology uses improves with it.
+As computers’ natural language processing gets more sophisticated and the online databases increases, voice recognition technology uses improves with it.

 But of course visual impairment is not the only impediment to access and communication.
 Speech impediments are a big problem for many people, whether it be as a result of a stroke, stuttering, or any other speech-related difficulty.
 It’s a big enough market that a company called Voiceitt has worked out a way to translate difficult-to-understand speech into clear audio, on the fly, via an app on your phone.
 The project has huge public support and even won a big innovation prize recently, so expect to see it out in the wild soon.
 Read more.

 Accessibility taken more broadly could include language barriers as well.
 Skype’s new service for real-time translation for conversations is an example of this.
 Globalized businesses, researchers, governments, human rights watchdogs, and basically anyone who wants to have a better idea of what is happening elsewhere in the world will be interested to see how well this software develops.
 But even individuals should see a benefit.
 The lack of a common language is a big disadvantage when you’re trying to make your voice heard, and this technology would make the global conversation more accessible for everyone.